-Datbases RollCall uses Microsoft SQL Server 2017 for RollCall Enterprise Edition and a proprietary C-ISAM file database for RollCall Standard Edition.
-By default, we install Microsoft SQL Server 2017 Express edition using PowerVista's VAR license.
+Datbases RollCall uses Microsoft SQL Server 2017 for RollCall Enterprise Edition.
+Microsoft SQL Server 2017 Express edition is installed by default using PowerVista's VAR license.
 RollCall can also be installed using your Microsoft SQL Server license as a new instance.

-RollCall Web portals are written using asp, vbscript, jscript and a bit of ajax.
-They use a style-based color and graphic layout, which can be changed on request to match your school's web site.
+RollCall Web portals are written using CodeOnTime's ASP.Net development environment.
+They are device display responsive and interact in real-time with your RollCall database.
 The web pages are installed on a computer with local (or logical) connection with the database.
-You will need an external IP address or domain in order to provide access to the web portals to students, instructors, prospects, etc. Schools usually have an externally hosted text web site that will allow a redirect to the RollCall web portals.
+You will need an external IP address or domain in order to provide access to the web portals to students, prospects, etc. Schools usually have an externally hosted text web site that will allow a redirect to the RollCall web portals.

-We don't think there is a "best" option.
-In PowerVista, we use both options where they fit, and find many larger clients follow the same pattern.
+We use both options where they fit, and find many larger clients follow the same pattern.
 Smaller clients tend to use local networks if their administrators are technically proficient or they already have an office network installed and are happy with it.